 Childcare sector is facing financial cuts

 The childcare sector is bracing for financial cuts.
-Despite the recent Autumn Statement’s pledge of support, the childcare sector is bracing for financial cuts and a drop in the supply of nursery seats, resulting in a rise in childcare costs.
+Despite the recent Autumn Statement’s pledge of support.
+The childcare sector is bracing for financial cuts and a drop in the supply of nursery seats, resulting in a rise in childcare costs.

-The childcare sector is facing a crisis as a result of the Government’s austerity policies, which have resulted in funding cuts and a reduced supply of nursery seats.
+The childcare sector is facing a crisis as a result of the Government’s austerity policies.
+Which have resulted in funding cuts and a reduced supply of nursery seats.

 According to a Coram Family and Childcare survey, childcare expenses have risen by £600 since 2021 for those paying for 50 hours per week.
-According to a Department for Education spokesman, the government is committed to making childcare more affordable and flexible for parents, and it has increased funding to local authorities for hourly rates to childcare providers, as well as providing more support for early years providers with their energy costs.
+According to a Department for Education spokesman, the government committed to making childcare more affordable and flexible for parents, and it has increased funding to local authorities for hourly rates to childcare providers, as well as providing more support for early years providers with their energy costs.

 If you are looking to know how you could survive as nursery business, please feel free to Book a free consultation now.